Michelle (song): Cover versions

 "Michelle" was the most successful track from Rubber Soul for other recording artists and attracted dozens of cover versions within a year of its release.
 Author Peter Doggett lists it with "Yesterday" and several other Beatles compositions, mostly written by McCartney, that provided contemporary relevance for "light orchestras and crooners" in the easy listening category, persuaded adults that the new generation's musical tastes had merit and, by becoming some of the most widely recorded songs of all time, "ensured that Lennon and McCartney would become the highest-earning composers in history".

 The song was a UK hit in January 1966 for the Overlanders, whose version topped the Record Retailer chart.
 It also reached number 2 in Australia.
 Signed to Pye Records, the Overlanders issued their recording after the Beatles had declined to release it as a single themselves in the United Kingdom and the United States.
 Pye and the Overlanders were given the Beatles' blessing because the record label had recently acquiesced to Epstein's request that they withdraw a single by Lennon's estranged father, Alf Lennon.

+Bárbara y Dick had a hit in Argentina with the song which got in to the Argentine Top Ten in October 1966.

 "Michelle" was also covered by David and Jonathan, whose version was produced by Martin.
 This recording went to number 1 in Canada and number 18 in the US, and was also a top 20 hit in Britain.
 Author Jon Savage writes that both the Overlanders' and David and Jonathan's versions were "mainstream pop songs, accentuating the very Beatles balladry that put off many hardcore fans"; he says this added to a perception that the Beatles had become "part of the Establishment" after receiving their MBEs from Queen Elizabeth II in October 1965.
+The Beatles version was not released as a single in North America.